eiffel-community/eiffel-intelligence-frontend/README.md

 This repository contains a software implementation based on the Eiffel protocol.
 For more information on Eiffel, its vocabulary, descriptions, guides and schemas, please see [the Eiffel repository](https://github.com/Ericsson/eiffel).
 For news, discussions and questions, please visit the [Eiffel Community Google group](https://groups.google.com/forum/#!forum/eiffel-community).

-Eiffel Intelligence is licensed under the [Apache License 2.0](./LICENSE).
+Eiffel Intelligence Frontend is licensed under the [Apache License 2.0](./LICENSE).

 ## How to Propose Changes